 “At age 81, after decades of insisting belief is a mistake, Antony Flew has concluded that some sort of intelligence or first cause must have created the universe.
 A super-intelligence is the only good explanation for the origin of life and the complexity of nature, Flew said in a telephone interview from England. …

 “Biologists’ investigation of DNA ‘has shown, by the almost unbelievable complexity of the arrangements which are needed to produce [life], that intelligence must have been involved,’ Flew says in the new video, ‘Has Science Discovered God?’”
 (Richard Ostling, “Leading Atheist Now Believes in God,” Dec.
 9, 2004).

-The discovery of DNA in 1953 showed how information in the form of a code was necessary for life.
+The discovery of the structure of DNA in 1953 led to the understanding of how information in the form of a code was necessary for life.
 But such complex information cannot originate from material simply falling into place; it has to come from an intelligent Creator.

 The DNA replication process shows how this information is passed on with very little error using a code that is optimally designed to build the proteins necessary for life.

-Today, with advances in technology, we can see some of the smallest parts of God’s creation, providing further evidence of God’s “eternal power and Godhead” (Romans 1:20).
+Today, with advances in technology, we can see some of the smallest parts of God’s creation, providing further evidence of God’s intelligent design.